Meme1079/NoteSkin-Selector/Tutorial.md

 # Introduction
 Ever want to add your custom Notskin/NoteSplashes just follow this funny step.
 Also go to [Psych Engine Wiki](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Lua-Script-API) to understanding the code and [MayoPyschDiscussion](https://github.com/mayo78/PSYCHDISCUSSIONS) for help

+_Note: This tutorial will be change in the future_

 # Adding The Note Preview

 Before adding the note preview you must download 2 of these The NoteSkin and the Note Template